xiaofan2406/react-202/src/pages/react-redux.md

 - official redux docs.
 - Same with react `state`, don't mutate, return new copy.
-- by default `connect` makes the wrapped component `pure`.

 - selector functions is a good abstraction help organize redux code.
-- it might troll you.
-- `reselect` to the rescue.

 </Hidden>